chenxu10/chenxu10.github.io/_posts/2024-01-24-financeprobstats.md

 # Probability
 Don't go from statistics to probabilities, go from probabilities to statistics.

-Math is not created in vein.
+Math is not created in vain.
 It's generated because of the needs of commercial activities, gambling, insurance, and option trading.

 Simulate and visualize as a way to cheat if you cannot feel it.